SeeedDocument/Seeed-WiKi/docs/Platform/Wio/Wio_Link.md

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/advance%20tutorial%20video%202.png)

 - Step3: View the APIs and read the temperature & humidity in your house.
 Below image shows the temperature change before and after holding the grove in hand.
-I increased the temperature by 1 celsuis.
+I increased the temperature by 1 Celsius.
 Try and see how you can change the temperature and humidity in your house.

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/Celsuis%202%20pics.png)